Mahmoud Abouelleil

+Early life

-Abouelleil was born in the city of El-Minia, governorate of El-Minia on 24 December 1935 to a father engaged in journalism.
-He moved to Cairo in the early fifties and after completing his high school education at Al-Ibrahimiyya school, he enrolled in 1954 into the faculty of Law, Cairo University, graduating in 1958.
-He was appointed assistant to the public prosecutor and along the years ascended the career ladder to become head of the Cairo Appeal's court and the Cairo and Giza Criminal and National Security court.
-He was subsequently appointed Chief Justice of the Giza Primary Court from 1992 till 1996.
+Abouelleil was born in El-Minia on 24 December 1935 to a father engaged in journalism.
+He moved to Cairo in the early 1950s and after completing high school at Al-Ibrahimiyya school, he enrolled in 1954 into the faculty of Law, Cairo University, graduating in 1958.

+Career

+He was appointed assistant to the public prosecutor and later became head of the Cairo Appeal's court and the Cairo and Giza Criminal and National Security court.
+He served as Chief Justice of the Giza Primary Court from 1992 till 1996.

-The Governor Years 1996-2004
+Governor

-During his years as a governor Mahmoud Abouelleil was a keen supporter of projects to improve infrastructure and public services and the development of industrial areas, as well as encouragement of investment opportunities in Kafr-el-Sheikh and Giza.
-Also notable during this period, was shedding the spotlight on the Bahariya Oasis region.
-These efforts culminated in the presidential decision to allocate 20,000 feddan for agricultural, industrial and tourism development in accordance with environmental considerations in this promising area.
+He served as governor of Kafr-El-Sheikh from 1996-2000 and of Giza from 2000-2004.
+He supported projects to improve infrastructure and public services and the development of industrial areas, as well as to encourage investment in Kafr-el-Sheikh and Giza.
+He also spotlighted the Bahariya Oasis region.
+These efforts culminated in the presidential decision to allocate 20,000 feddan for agricultural, industrial and tourism development in accordance with environmental considerations.